 Lisa was first drawn to the excitement of the flying trapeze in 1987, taking her first swing at Club Med in Copper Mountain, Colorado.
 Within a year, she grew from an eager student to instructor level.
 Lisa has a Bachelor of Science in Physical Education from the University of Houston and has been previously safety-certified by the USAG.
 After 5 years of teaching circus skills at Club Med, Lisa and her partner Stéphan had a 6-year career as professional aerialists, performing the flying trapeze, double trapeze, other aerial acts, and the Russian Swing all over the world.
 After starting a family, Lisa worked eight summers as Head of the Flying Trapeze at Country Roads Day Camp in New Jersey, overseeing 6 sessions per day, 5 days a week (thousands of happy kids).

 Stéphan joined Club Med in 1987 as a swimming instructor but it wasn’t long before he was drawn to the flying trapeze rig.
 He quickly became a catcher and was asked to move on as a Circus Instructor.
 Within a year he was leading his team in various resorts around the world and was eventually tasked with opening the very first circus program in Europe for Club Med.
 Running away and joining the circus seemed like the most obvious next step for Stéphan and his partner Lisa.
 They went on to perform their acts all over the world including a long stint here in Las Vegas where they have elected to stay in their retirement from performing.
-After a few years off he is back at it and eager to share his knowledge and passion.
+After a few years sabbatical, he is back at it and eager to share his knowledge and passion for circus arts.

 Chris attended Illinois State University, majoring in Secondary Physics Education; where he also participated in the Gamma Phi Circus – one of only two collegiate circus programs in the United States.
 While at Gamma Phi, Chris learned and performed acts such as Flying Trapeze, Russian Swing, Teeterboard, Handbalancing, Trampoline, Russian bar, Juggling, and many others.
 After attending ISU as a student, Chris stayed on for a year as the assistant coach of the Gamma Phi Circus.
 Following that year, Chris performed as a flying trapeze artist for POP Circus, traveling throughout Japan.
 After the 9.0 earthquake, that show went on hiatus and Chris transitioned back to a teaching role at TSNY Chicago.
 His performance skills as an incredibly talented flying trapeze artist were still in demand and he was soon contacted by Cirque du Soleil to train as a backup flyer while performing at Circus Vargas.
 After two and a half years there, Cirque hired Chris as an acrobat for the show KA, where he currently performs right here in Las Vegas!
-Chris continues to fly and teach others to fly at Trapeze Las Vegas.

 Charlie was born in Cape Town South Africa where he started with a youth circus, Circus Osler.
 At Circus Osler, Charlie developed many skills such as flying trapeze, unicycle, tightrope, clowning, fire eating, rolo-bola, plate spinning, balloon twisting, face painting, and juggling… to name a few.
 After being drafted into the South African army and traveling all over Africa with the entertainment unit, he accepted an offer to work in Europe for 2 years as a trapeze catcher in an act known as the “Starlords”.
 Following his time in the army, Charlie worked as a chorus member and circus instructor to his fellow cast members in the production “Barnum” in Johannesburg.
 During his clowning career, Charlie has worked as a clowning teacher at Ringling Brothers Clown College, been a clown for Ringling at Disneyland, and an entertainer and stilt walker at the Circus Circus Casino in Las Vegas and across many state fairs, including Indiana, Florida, Ohio, Texas, and more.
 Currently Charlie still works as an entertainer in Vegas through his business, Charlie The Clown, and is proud to be part of the Trapeze Las Vegas team!